 I bet you didn’t think Danish Pastries were a make-at-home kind of treat, did you?
 They’re a lot easier than I expected!
 Believe me, I was expecting this to be such a hard recipe to conquer that I almost didn’t try it!
 Good thing I did, though, because these homemade Danish Pastries are to die for.

-There’s no telling what people like in their danishes, so my recipe has instructions for danishes with cream, pastry cream, and jelly-filled danishes.
+There’s no telling what people like in their danishes, so my recipe has instructions for danishes with cream, pastry cream, and jelly filling.
 Plus, I included step-by-step instructions for spiraled danish pastries.
 And there’s pictures below, for those of you that need a little bit of visual assistance!

 Go enjoy your danish pastries!
 Happy cooking!

-The first thing you want to do with the recipe is prepare your dough, and the butter that you’ll be adding into the dough.
+The first thing you want to do with the recipe is prepare your dough and the butter you’ll be adding into the dough.